matortheeternal/shampoo/README.md

 Run `npm install`.
 This will install required node modules and dependencies.
 If you run into any errors (indicated by `ERR!`) contact us and we'll help sort things out.

+You can then run the application with `npm start`.
+If you get `Error: Electron failed to install correctly`, simply delete the `node_modules\electron` folder and run `npm install` again.

 # building
 You can build a release of the application using `npm run release`.
 The application structure is based off of [electron-boilerplate](https://github.com/szwacz/electron-boilerplate).